Compare any two graphics cards:

 Intro

-Compare all of that to the GeForce GTX 470, which uses a 40 nm design. nVidia has set the core frequency at 607 MHz.
-The GDDR5 memory runs at a frequency of 837 MHz on this card.
+Compare those specs to the GeForce GTX 470, which makes use of a 40 nm design. nVidia has set the core speed at 607 MHz.
+The GDDR5 RAM is set to run at a speed of 837 MHz on this particular card.
 It features 448 SPUs along with 56 Texture Address Units and 40 Rasterization Operator Units.

 Display Graphs